kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 The partly failure in the rollout isn't there because the scheduler is only the component to rollout this feature.
 But, if upgrading the scheduler itself fails somehow, new Pods won't be scheduled anymore.
-(while Pods, which are already scheduled, won't be affected in any cases.)
+If there's a bug in the preemption because of this enhancement, and also downgrading the scheduler fails somehow, running Pods could be affected, for example, by being deleted by mistake (depending on bugs).

 ###### What specific metrics should inform a rollback?

 Maybe something goes wrong with the preemption if `goroutines_duration_seconds{operation=preemption}` takes too long time.
+Also, if `preemption_attempts_total` increases too much, then that might also imply some bugs around the preemption.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-No. This feature is an internal feature of the scheduler, and just upgrading it and upgrade->downgrade->upgrade are both the same.
+No. This feature is an in-memory feature of the scheduler, and just upgrading it and upgrade->downgrade->upgrade are both the same.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?